The Triple B strategy combines three indicators that support each other. The basis of the strategy is the %B indicator based on Bollinger Bands.

 What you receive in the package for this strategy:

-The e-book with detailed rules and results for the strategy.
+The eBook has detailed rules and results for the strategy.

 Pseudocode describing all the rules in an easy-to-understand manner.